Damon Fairley talks about how seizing the opportunities at Lancaster led to his position in the Civil Service

 Damon’s social life was focused round Furness college and university politics , which brought him many lasting friendships, as well as many skills to build a professional life beyond Lancaster.

-After his sabbatical year, Damon was successful in applying for an internship with Labour MP for Brentford and Isleworth, Ruth Cadbury.
-He immediately set to work to overhaul her social media profiles and presence and the way she engaged with constituents on policy matters.
-The MP was sufficiently impressed with Damon's performance that she promoted him to a job as her Junior Parliamentary Assistant.
-Through his work with Ruth Cadbury, he realised that his career lay in public service and had already applied to both the Police and the Civil Service Fast Stream and was offered both positions.
+After his sabbatical year, Damon was successful in applying for an internship with a Member of Parliament.
+He immediately set to work to overhaul their social media profiles and presence and the way they engaged with constituents on policy matters.
+The MP was sufficiently impressed with Damon's performance that they promoted him to a job as her Junior Parliamentary Assistant.
+Through working for an MP, he realised that his career lay in public service and had already applied to both the Police and the Civil Service Fast Stream and was offered both positions.
 The tasks that formed part of the Civil Service Fast Stream assessment and interview process were not dissimilar to situations he had already encountered working in his Student’ Union Sabbatical position and as Furness College JCR President.
 “I was lucky that both my dream jobs came up,” he says.
 “It was the breadth of the opportunities with the Civil Service that made me go for it.
 I understood that I had the chance of a really great and varied career.”